edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Instructions
 -------------
-The scripts to download senorge data, plot figures and make tables are provided.
 The organization of this project follows loosely from the [cookiecutter-science-project](https://github.com/jbusecke/cookiecutter-science-project) template written by [Julius Busecke](http://jbusecke.github.io/).
 The project is organized as an installable conda package.

 To get setup, first pull the directory from github to your local machine: